alotofdavid/beem/docs/commands.md

   Run this command in your chat after you're done streaming and no longer need r4nr.

-If there are too many requests to watch Twitch channels, r4nr will leave your chat as necessary after it becomes idle for at least 30 minutes.
-Running `!r4nr part` after you're done streaming (or otherwise no longer need the bot) frees it from having to track your channel and is nice to do for your fellow Twitch users.
+  If there are too many requests to watch Twitch channels, r4nr will leave your chat as necessary if it's idle for 30 minutes or more.
+Running `!r4nr part` after you're done streaming or otherwise no longer need the bot frees it from having to track your channel, which is nice to do for your fellow Twitch users.